djeada/CMake-Examples/README.md

   - [Subdirectories](https://github.com/djeada/CMake/tree/main/src/Subdirectories).
 The project is divided into subdirectories, each with its own CMakeList.txt file.
   - [Exporting and using packages](https://github.com/djeada/CMake/tree/main/src/ExportingAndUsingPackages).
 Export the library as a package and include it in an entirely unrelated project.
   - [OpenCV](https://github.com/djeada/CMake/tree/main/src/OpenCV).
 Create a program that reads an image, writes text to it, and saves it using the OpenCV library.
+  - [MPI](https://github.com/djeada/CMake/tree/main/src/MPI).
+Hello world with MPI.
+  - [ClangTidy](https://github.com/djeada/CMake/tree/main/src/ClangTidy).
+Example on how to integrate clang-tidy with CMake.
+Clang-tidy will run each time a project is build with CMake.
+  - [GTest](https://github.com/djeada/CMake/tree/main/src/GTest ).
+Run google unit tests (GTest) with CMake.
   - Doxygen with CMake.
-  - GTest with CMake.
-  - Python with CMake.